 In October 2016, we acquired a free vintage small/baby grand piano.
 It's not a concert grand and doesn't even sound as good as fine verticals.
-But amazingly, everything is working despite its age.
+But amazingly, everything is working despite its age (tuned, regulated, and voiced).
 And the feeling of engaging the grand action is delightful.
 Now, we are willing to share this piano with other people in the area on a limited basis.
 Here comes the idea of piano practice studio.
 In fact, this is the kind of opportunity we wanted before this acquisition.
 So, if you would like to play our piano (and don't need a superior one), you are welcome to the studio, where there are some other musical instruments as well.
 For example, the guests can try our Kawai digital piano (not on display in local music stores) and compare it with the baby grand.
 There is no charge associated with the use of the studio; but donations would be accepted.

-Our piano needs to be tuned regularly (and maintained as needed).
+Note: Our piano needs to be tuned regularly (and maintained as needed).
 And we are doing at least some part of it ourselves.
 If you are interested in, please join our Piano Tuning/Maintenance Experiment.

 Musical instruments and other relevant devices:

 The above list is subject to change without notice.
 Advance reservations are necessary.
 Due to unexpected conditions, there may be cases when we need to cancel reservations or ask the guests to leave.